platformsh/platformsh-docs/src/frameworks/drupal8/drush.md

 example of a [Drush alias
 file](https://github.com/drush-ops/drush/blob/master/examples/example.aliases.drushrc.php).

-The CLI generates Drush aliases for you automatically, when you run `platform get [project_id]`.
+The Platform.sh CLI generates Drush aliases for you automatically when you run `platform get [project_id]`.
 To see the aliases that are created, run `platform drush-aliases` and you should get output similar to that below:

 ```bash
 $ platform drush-aliases